scaladays/scaladays.org/_editions/2025/workshops/ddd-in-scala-3.md

 workshop-id: ddd
 title: Domain Driven Design in Scala 3
 trainer: david
 level: Beginner
 order: 4
+room: BC 010
 ---

 ### Abstract

 One of the shortcomings of Domain Driven Design (DDD) is that it can be a lengthy process to define the bounded contexts (BCs) properly, and subsequently to transcribe the BCs into a code and to introduce them in your codebase.

 This workshop aims to demonstrate how to minimize this inconvenience by relying on:
 - The robustness of DDD in Scala
 - The fast iteration loop provided by scripting in Scala-CLI
 - The ease of transforming a Proof of Concept (PoC) into a Minimum Viable Product (MVP) with the current Scala tooling

 You will learn:
 - What the building blocks of DDD and Scala 3 are
 - Which production-tested libraries help us do DDD in Scala 3